 program educational objectives

-The program objectives, as derived from the University and departmental mission statements, address our goal of graduating highly competent students who, upon graduation, are able to:
+The program objectives, as derived from the University and departmental mission statements, address our goal of graduating highly competent students who are able to:

 I. Demonstrate a broad knowledge of mathematics and computer science serving as a foundation for lifelong learning;